 The sponsors in Baptism have traditionally been called godparents.
-The minimum requirement is one sponsor, but usually when infants are baptised, they have two, one of each gender.
+The minimum requirement is one sponsor, but usually, when infants are baptised, they have two, one of each gender.
 You may have as many as four, although it is normal Catholic practice for a child to have one Godfather and one Godmother.
 At least one godparent must be a practising Catholic.
 The other must be a baptised, practising Christian.

 Order of Service